rhomobile/rhomobile-docs/eb/en/edge/guide/configreference.md

 The browser will automatically append the querystring value "badlink" containing the url of the page which could not be reached and "stop=true" if the page was loaded because the user pressed the stop button.
 The page specified in the badlink setting should be an offline file using the `file://` protocol, this way the browser can always access the file.

+> Note: On Windows mobile devices when using IE engine, if device has no network connection, navigation may timeout.

 **Possible Values**

 * File name and path stored locally on the device.